Flat Roof Replacement Cost

 Scaffolding Costs

 By law, scaffolding is necessary for any job that requires height.
-And since replacing a flat roof needs the labourer to climb to the roof, some scaffolding might be necessary.
+Since replacing a flat roof requires the labourer to climb to the roof, some scaffolding might be necessary.

 There are situations where a ladder could do the job, but this isn’t the case with flat roofs as they take a considerable amount of time.